MicrosoftDocs/dynamics-365-project-operations/articles/project-management/estimating-projects-overview.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 In Dynamics 365 Project Operations, you can financially estimate your projects in two stages:
-1. During the pre-sales stage before the deal is won.
+1. During the presales stage before the deal is won.
 2. During the execution stage after the project contract is created.

 You can create a financial estimate for project-based work using any of the following 3 pages: